Print

 Notes

-**If starting with whole, raw Brussels sprouts, we recommend using a food processor with the shredding blade to shave them all quickly.
-Or, you can thinly slice the trimmed Brussels sprouts with a knife.
-Just know you’ll get a little arm workout with this method.
+*If starting with whole Brussels sprouts, use a food processor with the shredding blade to shave them quickly.
+Or, thinly slice the trimmed Brussels sprouts with a knife.
+If using bagged pre-shredded Brussels Sprouts, it may be necessary to chop some of the bigger pieces.

 Nutrition Information